"Possibly one of the

 Don't forget the Local History Page!
 Local history and genealogy are intertwined --- the study of either discipline always illuminates the other.
 For example, those seeking the "big picture" of history benefit by learning about individuals who contributed to it.
 Conversely, those seeking genealogical details about one individual benefit by absorbing "big picture" context --- period context that adds human presence to the dry records of a long-gone ancestor.

 The first several generations of the descendants of Leonard Weeks (1633-1707) of Greenland, N.H. are generally well-documented.
 The 1889 work by Jacob Chapman, Leonard Weeks, of Greenland, N. H. & Descendants, 1639-1888 is known to have errors regarding Leonard Weeks himself.
-Current and longtime Weeks family genealogist --- and longtime friend of the Weeks Brick House --- the Rev. Frank H. Weeks of Cranston, R.I., has updated Chapman's work with his 2005 compilation, Leonard Weeks and Descendants 1639-2005.
-(The 700-plus page book is available in a hardbound edition and on CD-Rom.
-For information contact Frank Weeks: fhweeks "at" verizon.net)
+Current and longtime Weeks family genealogist --- and longtime member and friend of the Weeks Brick House --- the Rev. Frank H. Weeks of Cranston, R.I., updated Chapman's work with his 2005 compilation, Leonard Weeks and Descendants 1639-2005.
+And now in 2016 --- News Flash! --- Rev. Frank H. Weeks has published an updated edition of this genealogy masterwork.
+Descendants of Leonard Weeks 1636-2016, Vol. 1 & 2, is packed with photos and historical notes among its 1118 pages.
+The cost is $175.00 plus shipping.
+To order, contact Rev. Frank Weeks via email: fhweeks "at" verizon.net.

 Professional genealogist Janet Ireland Delorey of Shrewsbury, Mass., a Weeks descendant and guest speaker at a past WBH Annual Meeting, has contributed significantly to research on Leonard Weeks and the Weeks family, especially regarding his English origins and the identity of his wives.
 See articles in the New Hampshire Genealogical Record: "Which Mary is the wife of Leonard Weeks of Greenland, New Hampshire" (NHGR 15, No. 4, pg.
 145-51, October 1998), and, with Melinde Lutz Sanborn, FASG, "New Thoughts on the Family of Leonard Weeks" (NHGR 19, No. 2, pg.
 41-49, & No. 3, pg.
 101-113, April & July 2002).